Parrot-Developers/olympe/src/olympe/doc/userguide.rst

 the maximum drone acceleration and speed.
 The more the drone can tilt, the more the drone gain speed.

-The maximum tilt setting itself must be within a minimum and a maximum value.
-A drone with a max tilt value of 0° is not particularly useful while a maximum tilt of 180° might only be useful for a racer drone.
+The maximum tilt setting itself must be within a minimum and maximum range.
+A drone with a max tilt value of 0° is not particularly useful while a maximum tilt over 180° might only be useful for a racer drone.
 For ANAFI the maximum tilt setting must be within 1° and 40°.

 You might be wondering: